 Here’s how to do it:

-- Turn off the hairdryer to let it cool down.
+- Turn off the hairdryer.

-- Repeat this process every 2 hours.
+- Repeat the process every two (2) hours.

 3. Use Paper Towels